brade31919/homework5/README.md

 with open('cifar10_train.pkl', 'rb') as f:
     train_data = pickle.load(f)
 ```
 The train data will be a dictionary containing three types of data with corresponding keys: images, labels, and filenames.
-For example, train_data['images'][idx]'s label will be train_data['labels'][idx], where idx (0~49999 for training set) is the index of the desired image.
-Label 0~9 corresponds to airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
+For example, <code>train_data['images'][idx]</code>'s label will be <code>train_data['labels'][idx]</code>, where idx (0 to 49999 for training set) is the index of the desired image.
+Label 0 to 9 corresponds to airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.